travis-ci/docs-travis-ci-com/docs/user/languages/javascript-with-nodejs.md

 ## Choosing Node versions to test against

 Historically Node.js projects were built on Ruby workers but in November 2011 Node.js support was improved to be "first class": testing against multiple Node.js versions on a separate set of VMs.
 We recommend that you use them to test your Node.js project.
-Add the following line to .travis.yml:
+Add the following to .travis.yml:

     language: node_js
     node_js:
-      - 0.4
+      - 0.8
       - 0.6
-      - 0.8

-This will make Travis run your tests against the latest (as provided by Travis maintainers, not necessary the absolutely the latest) 0.4.x branch release.
-0.6 is an alias for "the most recent 0.6.x release" and so on.
-Please note that using exact versions (for example, 0.4.12) is highly discouraged because as versions change, your .travis.yml will get outdated and things will break.
+This will make Travis run your tests against the latest (as provided by Travis maintainers, not necessary the absolutely the latest) 0.6.x branch release.
+0.8 is an alias for "the most recent 0.8.x release" and so on.
+Please note that using exact versions (for example, 0.6.19) is highly discouraged because as versions change, your .travis.yml will get outdated and things will break.

 For example, see [hook.io-amqp-listener .travis.yml](https://github.com/scottyapp/hook.io-amqp-listener/blob/master/.travis.yml).

 ## Provided Node.js Versions

- * 0.4.x
+ * 0.8.x
  * 0.6.x
- * 0.8.x

 For full up-to-date list of provided Node versions, see our [CI environment guide](/docs/user/ci-environment/).